 Fortunately, there are a wide variety of salad dressing containers that are designed to make mixing easy.
 Some are great for daily serving, while others are more attractive for parties and events.
 And a few containers are just for show, to serve your favorite dressings at the table.
 Not just for salad dressings, many of these containers are also useful for mixing or serving marinades and sauces as well.

-To help you find the best salad dressing containers to accompany your crispy greens and more, we sent top-rated containers to our experienced product tester.
+To help you find the best salad dressing containers to accompany your greens and more, we tested some of the top-rated models available.
 Each one was used to make and store vinegarettes and creamy dressings, and then poured out onto salads.
-Then, the dressing containers were all rated on ease of use, design, size, ease of cleaning, and overall value.
+Then, we rated each dressing container on ease of use, design, size, ease of cleaning, and overall value.

 Kolder Salad Dressing Mixing Bottle

 Dressing recipes on the bottle

 If you're looking for a salad dressing container that checks all the boxes, Kolder is a safe bet.
 With eight classic recipes printed on the side, you can say goodbye to tedious measuring forever.
 Recipes include caesar, French, Italian, Greek, vinaigrette, balsamic vinaigrette, honey mustard, and Asian—and there's even a "light" version of the bottle.